-Despite the ongoing impact of the Covid-19 pandemic, the Board is not aware of any market factors and have not been made aware of any specific reason why sales growth should not be achieved in 2022, when compared to 2021 sales, as the impact of the pandemic continues to subside.
+The Board is not aware of any market factors and have not been made aware of any specific reason why sales growth for the full 2022 year should not be achieved.
+The Board is also not aware of any reason why the sales growth should not continue in 2023.